 Treatment of any wastewater discharge, which may include provisions for gypsum stack closure, must include flouride removal and acid neutralization prior to discharge.
 The high-density sludge (HDS) process is a proven technology developed for the neutralization of acidic wastes and precipitation of metals from industrial discharges.

 WesTech has experience with the application of the lime treatment systems using the HDS process for metals removal from both acid rock drainage and other industrial acidic wastewaters.
-Using both laboratory bench scale testing and the experience of a full-scale installation, WesTech engineers were successful at targeting the fluosilicic acid by applying that same HDS process to the treatment of gypsum stack wastewater (World Fertilizer Magazine March 2019).
+Using both laboratory bench scale testing and the experience of a full-scale installation, WesTech engineers were successful at targeting the fluosilicic acid by applying that same HDS process to the treatment of gypsum stack wastewater (World Fertilizer Magazine March 2019 PDF).
 The fluosilicic acid neutralization is an important part of achieving maximum reaction rates, minimum effluent contaminant concentrations, and maximum lime utilization in the phosphoric acid production process.

 Click the image to view at full size.